Cherry/ShareX-R2-Cloudflare-Workers/README.md

 ## Acknowledgements

-Most of the file retrieval code has been used from https://github.com/kotx/render, since this is a fantastic example handling ranges, etags, HEAD requests, and more.
+https://github.com/kotx/render is used to retrieve files from R2, since this is a fantastic example handling ranges, etags, HEAD requests, and more.
 Huge shoutout to [kotx](https://github.com/kotx) for this work!